 Reduction versus abundance

-In Natasha’s task sheet, two characteristics suggest a tendency to reduce and focus as a way of thinking: the repetitive appearance of places and the scarcity of places in the third and fourth circles.
+In Natasha’s task sheet, two characteristics suggest a tendency to reduce and focus as a way of thinking – the repetitive appearance of places, and the scarcity of places in the third and fourth circles.
 These characteristics indicate a desire to concentrate on specific activities while restricting the range of experiences.
 Natasha expressed this tendency explicitly when describing her daily schedule: ‘I don’t have time during the school year.
 In the summer I started going to the gym...I don’t read books so much.
 In the summer, I started but then stopped.’
-In Natasha’s ideal school, the students act the same: ‘Learning in school first and then completing the assignments at home.’
+In Natasha’s ideal school, the students act in the same: way ‘Learning in school first and then completing the assignments at home.’

 Natasha’s reductionism is manifested in the meaning she attributed to her ideal school’s external environment.
 The third circle is almost devoid of places and appears as a kind of insulating layer.
 She stressed the absence of interaction between the school and its environment: ‘There is no connection between the school and the external area.’
 The external environment is perceived as a source of distraction: ‘It might be possible to see out over the fence, but I don’t understand why that is necessary.
 You don’t go to school to look at the view; you go to learn.’
 Another expression of Natasha’s tendency toward reduction is apparent in the way she describes the places.
-For example, the library has one function only—to help the students succeed in their examinations: ‘It will be large.
+For example, the library has one function only – to help the students succeed in their examinations: ‘It will be large.
 There will be many textbooks there, which will help the students study for their matriculation exams.’

-Compared to Natasha, Alex created an environment abundant in objects, functions, and ideas.
+In contrast to Natasha, Alex created an environment abundant in objects, functions, and ideas.
 His task sheet contains various places of different types, which reflect a multitude of personal interests.
-His fascination with astrophysics is expressed in the planetarium; his love of chess in the students’ room, the youth center, and the library; his involvement in informal education in the youth center and the youth movement; and his love of playing music in the music studio, the performance stage, and the conservatory.
+His fascination with astrophysics is expressed in the planetarium; his enthusiasm for chess in the students’ room, the youth center, and the library; his involvement in informal education in the youth center and the youth movement; and his passion for music in the music studio, the performance stage, and the conservatory.

 Alex emphasized the importance of an environment with color: ‘The first important thing is that the school be colorful.
 Not like all schools, which are just white and boring.
 Looking at all that white gives you a headache.’
 The frequent use of the expression ‘it has’ also indicated his aspiration for abundance.
-Alex described the library in the following way: ‘In the library, you can study quietly and read interesting books.
+Alex described the library in the following way:

+In the library, you can study quietly and read interesting books.
 It has computers, sofas, poufs, tables.
 It is built on two floors, and it has many books, computers, board games, and mind games.’
 In the students’ room: ‘Students can enjoy themselves during break time.
-It has a table tennis table, a billiard table, board games, computers, hammocks, table soccer, poufs, tables, food and drink vending machines; they have fun there.’
+It has a table tennis table, a billiard table, board games, computers, hammocks, table soccer, poufs, tables, food and drink vending machines; they have fun there.

 Focus on the system versus focus on the parts